ricebean-net/zplbox/README.md

 refer to https://zplbox.org.

 # Quick Start
-For a quick start, visit our Quick Start Guide at https://zplbox.org/#quick-start to get up and running with ZPLBox in no time.
+For a quick start, visit our Quick Start Guide at https://zplbox.org/#quick-start to get up and running with ZplBox in no time.
 This guide provides step-by-step instructions to help you begin your journey quickly and efficiently.

 # Technical Documentation
 ## API Reference